So these two questions are asked at least a few times a week -

 For many of our customers living in warm climates, keeping your coffee beans in an esky is ideal.

 Never place coffee in the fridge - fridges have all sorts of moist vapours and aromas that are transferred into coffee.
 The act of taking a coffee container out of the fridge and placing it on the kitchen bench for just a few minutes will cause small microbeads of moisture to develop on coffee - more so in ground coffee (100 times worse).

 What about the Freezer ?

 Well, back in 2008 we ran tests over a 10-month period with 10x 250g packs of coffee.
-These packs were heat-sealed in the same way you receive your packs from coffee suppliers and the packs were not opened - but placed fresh in the freezer within a week from the Roast Date.
+These packs were heat-sealed in the same way you receive your packs from coffee suppliers and the packs were not opened - but placed fresh in the freezer within 4 days from the Roast Date.

 Our view is DO NOT freeze coffee - use it or give it away.